ese3500/final-project-prime-hydration/README.md

 - Are the different components placed in logical places?

-- Is it (somewhat) visually appealing?
+- Is it visually appealing?

 User Interface/Interaction: